-ZANIDIP[®]/CORIFEO[®]/ LERCADIP[®] (lercanidipine)
+ZANIDIP®/CORIFEO®/ LERCADIP® (lercanidipine)

 Is an antihypertensive drug discovered and developed entirely in the Recordati research laboratories.
 Lercanidipine, the Group's main product, is effective in gradually lowering blood pressure values to optimal levels avoiding episodes of reflex tachycardia and reducing the risk of cardiovascular events and their related mortality.
 It's lipofilicity and high selectivity are properties which render lercanidipine effective with a superior tolerability profile.
 It ensures protection of the kidneys and the endothelium of the blood vessels.
-Thanks to this organ protection characteristic and its metabolic neutrality lercanidipine is well tolerated by patients suffering from other diseases such as diabetes and nephropathy.
+Thanks to this organ protection characteristic and its product was conducted by Recordati for its own markets.
+Recordati has successfully launched the drug in 28 countries including France, Germany, Italy, Spain, Russia and other CIS markets and Turkey.